-Volunteers will spend their afternoons meeting other NGO’s working in the area and Mubende, walking home with some of the pupils of St. Andrew’s Kaggwa Secondary School, meeting the girls doing A levels on our Scholarship Programme in St. Andrews, visiting Emma’s plantation and learning how to brew waragi… and talking with local health care professionals about their daily work.
+Volunteers will get to meet other NGO’s working in the area and Mubende, to walk home with some of the pupils of St. Andrew’s Kaggwa Secondary School, meet the girl doing A levels on our Scholarship Programme in St. Andrews, visit Emma’s plantation and learn how to brew waragi… and talk with local health care professionals about their daily work.
 There’s the Thank You Party for our Mama Ambassadors and getting to spend time on our Safe Motherhood Programme.
-If you love music, you’ll love our evening at Ndere Cultural Centre, a lesson in traditional music and dance from our friend Eddie and an afternoon with Disan Future, the King of Reggae, at his recording studio.
-There’s a day with our friend Moses, visiting his school and having a meal with his family and his parents.
-There’s the Nakaiyma tree, sacred pagan site to the Goddess Nakaiyima….
+If you love music, you’ll love our evening at Ndere Cultural Centre, the lesson in traditional music and dance from our friend Eddie and our evening with Disan Future, the Reggae King, at his recording studio.
+We spend a day with our friend Moses, visiting his school and having a meal with his family and his parents.
+Then of course, there’s the Nakaiyma tree, sacred pagan site to the Goddess Nakaiyima….

-We have developed strong links with the Juliana School for the Deaf, in Mityana, and next July we will spend a few days with them.
+We have developed strong links with the Julina School for the Deaf, in Mityana, and next July we will spend 3 days with them.

 Any Places Left?